4 Must Dos for Interview Follow Up

 There’s nothing wrong with the direct approach.
 As the interview winds down, ask the manager about the next step in the process.
 When can you expect to hear from them?
 A few days?
 Next week?
 It’s imperative to get something nailed down that serves as a basis for checking in.

-Don’t be shy, but don’t be make a nuisance of yourself either.
+Don’t be shy, but don’t make a nuisance of yourself either.
 If the interviewer says they’ll be in touch within 7-10 days, and it’s now Day 12, you should be on the phone or firing up the laptop.

 Hit the right note